 How to Use Essential Oils for Healthy Skin

 Essential oils can help you achieve great skin, which is well moisturized, soft and elastic.
 A healthy glowing skin will contribute to your self confidence and appearance, and you can get all these with the help of aromatherapy.
 Essential oils have great penetrative properties that make them excellent moisturizers.
-The wide range of their properties means that you can always use the right oil for the right condition.
-Essential oils help to cleanse the tissue and stimulate the lymphatic system, and can be used as a daily skincare routine and to treat specific problems.

 Whereas most moisturizers sit on the surface of the skin, essential oils penetrate to the inner skin layer.
 The essential oils need to be mixed with base oil, such as sweet almond, apricot kernel and jojoba.
 The good thing about essential oils is that they are light enough to be absorbed by the skin without clogging up the pores.